KabalMcBlade/QuaternionCompressor/README.md

 - Call QuaternionCompressor::Uncompress passing the compressed value and the 4 quaternion parameters in output to get back the quaternion itself.

-The function now support SIMD version of a quaternion: _m128 (WORK IN PROGRESS, for now support only the compression!)
+The function now support SIMD version of a quaternion: _m128

 ## Test